IRS Form 8898 Instructions

 In general, you are considered to be present in the United States on any day that you are physically present in the United States.
 Likewise, you are considered present in the possession on any day that you are physically present in that possession.

-If, during a single day, you were physically present on the U.S. mainland and a possession, you should count that as a day of presence in the possession.
+If, during a single day, you were physically present on the U.S. mainland and a possession, you should count that as a day of physical presence in the possession.
 If, during a single day, you were physically present in two possessions, that day is counted as a day of presence in the possession in which you have your tax home.

 For additional detail, please refer to the form instructions.